iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - Approach is **exhaustive**, need to **train** and **validate** the model for all **possible data points**.

 [CV](https://amueller.github.io/ml-training-intro/slides/03-cross-validation-grid-search.html#21)

+# Grid Search
+- To train a robust machine learning model, one must select the correct machine learning algorithm with the correct combination of `hyperparameters`
+- The process of choosing the optimal set of parameters is known as `hyperparameter tuning`
+- Different combination of hyperparameters is used to improve the `performance metric`

+- `Grid Search` cross-validation is a technique to select the best of the machine learning model.
+- Parameterized by a grid of hyperparameters.
+- Grid Search CV tries all combinations of parameters grid for a model.
+- Returns with the best set of parameters having the best performance score.

+`Random Grid Search` cross validation : The algorithm will randomly choose the combination of parameters.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>